-As all food professionals are aware, maintaining continuity of the supply chain during the COVID-19 crisis is critical to operations and it is essential that organisations incorporate a COVID-19 mitigation strategy into their existing food safety management system.
-This course provides you with the biological background of the COVID-19 virus, how to assess the risk within a food company as well as the preventative measures to reduce the risk.
+Designed with all relative departments in mind, this programme can be incorporated into the existing food safety management system and provides staff with the biological background of the COVID-19 virus, how to assess the risk within a food company as well as the preventative measures to reduce the risk.
 It will also address the strategy in the event of a positive case on-site and the subsequent approach to recovery.
+This course is currently running as a Virtual In-House course, please enquire about Virtual public dates.

 SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) is a virus that is unlikely to be transmitted by food.
 Various food safety authorities from the European Union, US, Australia and New Zealand share this view.
 As the SARS-CoV-2 virus is the quintessential parasite it needs a host cell for almost all of its life-sustaining function.